Generic Name: dexamethasone (dex-a-METH-a-sone)

 If OVERDOSE is suspected:

-Store dexamethasone drops tightly closed at room temperature between 59 and 86 degrees F (15 and 30 degrees C) away from heat, moisture, and light.
+Store dexamethasone drops at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
+Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep dexamethasone drops out of the reach of children and away from pets.

 - If you have any questions about dexamethasone drops, please talk with your doctor, pharmacist, or other health care provider.

-- Dexamethasone drops is to be used only by the patient for whom it is prescribed.
+- Dexamethasone drops are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.

 - Check with your pharmacist about how to dispose of unused medicine.